 Diabetes (types 1 and 2) and high blood pressure are most often behind kidney disease.
 High blood sugar levels can harm the kidneys, while high blood pressure harms the blood vessels, including those that go to the kidneys.
 Your kidneys may also shut down suddenly after a severe illness, complicated surgery, heart attack, or other serious health problem.
 This is known as acute kidney failure.

-Benefits of Dialysis
+Benefits of Dialysis Treatment

 When your kidneys can’t remove the waste and excess fluid, dialysis can keep your body running as close to normal as possible.
 Dialysis isn’t a cure for kidney disease; it simply is a substitute for the kidneys.

-How Does Inpatient Dialysis Work?
+How Does Inpatient Dialysis Treatment Work?

 At Summit Healthcare, we provide inpatient dialysis.
 Hemodialysis uses an artificial kidney, known as a hemodialyzer, in place of your malfunctioning kidneys.
 The dialysis machine and dialyzer are basically a filtration system that removes the waste and fluid from your blood.

-Before you can use a hemodialyzer, we need to create an entrance point into a blood vessel.
+Before you can use a hemodialyzer, we need to create an entry point into a blood vessel.
 We use two types of vascular access for long-term dialysis treatments.
 An arteriovenous (AV) fistula connects an artery and a vein under the skin in your arm.
 This is usually done in your non-dominant arm and it takes about six weeks to heal before it can be used for hemodialysis.
 After that, an AV fistula can be used for years.